Naetw/CTF-pwn-tips/README.md

 **ctypes** allows calling function in DLL(Dynamic-Link Library) or Shared Library.

-Therefore if binary has an init_proc like this:
+Therefore, if binary has an init_proc like this:

 ```c
 srand(time(NULL));